Falkirk Narrowboat Base

 Guests wanting to visit Glasgow are advised to moor up at Kirkintilloch and get a train from Lenzie or to at Auchinstarry and get a train from Croy.

+All cruising along the Forth and Clyde Canal and the Union Canal will be open.
 You can choose to spend a relaxing week cruising between Falkirk and Glasgow, or alternatively you can explore Scotland in the opposite direction, heading east, on the Union Canal between Falkirk and Edinburgh.
 If you fancy a more strenuous short break you can reach one of these cities and return, or alternatively many guests enjoy a two week trip here to take in both of these sights.

 One of the highlights of a canal boat holiday in Scotland is the Falkirk Wheel.
 This feat of modern engineering is quite breathtaking to see in action.
 It was created to rejoin the the Forth and Clyde and the Union canal which had been split following the demolition of an 11 lock flight.
 Standing at 115 feet high, the Wheel is the world’s first and only rotating boat lift and was opened by the Queen in May 2002.

 If travelling from Falkirk a rover ticket will be charged by Scottish Canals for use of the canals.
 This will be a flat charge of £25 for any holiday over three nights.
 Use up to three days will be charged at £15.
 This ticket will be administered by Scottish Canals through their website and office.
 Payment will be taken on the first day of the holiday at the office in Falkirk.